CBT Insurance

 How long will I need CBT Insurance for?

-You will need this kind of insurance all the time you are riding on a provisional licence.
-Once you take and pass your full motorcycle test, you will need to take out a standard policy for Scooter Insurance or Motorbike Insurance.
+You will usually need this kind of insurance for as long as you are riding your own bike on public roads with a provisional licence and CBT certificate.
+Once you take and pass your full motorcycle test, your insurance position may change, and it can make sense to compare the wording, eligibility rules and prices for a standard Scooter Insurance or Motorbike Insurance policy instead.

-However, it is important to remember that you can only ride on public roads with a valid CBT Certificate, and CBT Certificates expire after two years.
+It is also important to remember that you can only ride on public roads under CBT rules with a valid CBT certificate, and CBT certificates expire after two years.
+Insurers may ask about this when you arrange or renew cover.

 Does that mean that my Provisional Motorcycle Licence is only valid for two years?

-No – the relationship between the licence and the CBT Certificate is a bit more complicated than that.
-In short, your provisional motorcycle licence remains valid, but your riding privileges depend on keeping your CBT up to date – here is a basic summary of how it works in the UK:
+No – the relationship between the licence and the CBT certificate is a bit more nuanced than that.
+In short, your provisional motorcycle licence can remain valid, but your ability to ride on public roads under learner-rider rules depends on keeping your CBT up to date and following the conditions attached to that status.
+Here is a basic summary of how it works in the UK:

 Provisional Motorcycle License: